UUDigitalHumanitieslab/ianalyzer-readers/README.md

-# I-analyzer extractors
+# I-analyzer Readers

-`ianalyzer-extractors` is a python module to extract data from XML, HTML or CSV files.
+`ianalyzer-readers` is a python module to extract data from XML, HTML or CSV files.

 This module was originally created for [I-analyzer](https://github.com/UUDigitalHumanitieslab/I-analyzer), a web application that extracts data from a variety of datasets, indexes them and presents a search interface.
 To do this, we wanted a way to extract data from source files without having to write a new script "from scratch" for each dataset, and an API that would work the same regardless of the source file type.